Healthy Homes Assessment Marewa

 Marewa Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory in all Marewa and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory in all Marewa and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate compliance with each Healthy Homes Standard that apply or will be applied during the tenure of the rental property.
+• Property managers and landlords must keep records that prove the conformance to any Healthy Homes Standard that apply or will apply during the tenancy of an apartment rental.

-• Private landlords and property managers are required to ensure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.
+• Private landlords and property managers have to make sure their rental properties conform to the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

 From July 1st 2023